 The Exerpeutic comes in as our top value pick, as it offers some great features and a 1-year limited warranty for a decent price.

 This bike is super for small apartments.
-It folds up to almost half its size and it’s easy to move around with the built-in wheels.
+It folds up to about half its functional size, and it’s easy to move around with the built-in wheels.

 There is no back support on this seat, which some may not like.
 But considering the more true-bike design, some may actually prefer it.